iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> It only works if others report that they've had COVID-19 so I'm not sure what the point is.
+I've been around people who have recovered from the virus but the app did NOT show that I've been exposed.<br> :date: __2021-02-28 06:27:27__

 > I wanted to alert people about possible exposure to Covid as soon as I recieved my positive results but was unable to due to the verification code requirement.
 I called all over the place and sent out emails and got no closer ro alerting people until 6 days after my positive test when the Washoe County Health department called for contact tracing and gave me the code.
 So it appears that the app works but you probably won't be notified about exposures for about a week after someone tests positive<br> :date: __2021-01-06 19:15:25__

 > Love this app<br> :date: __2020-12-07 12:52:21__